Joannaraygoza/casa-jobs/README.md

-# casa WIP
+# Job Board for Techqueria

-Member portal for Techqueria
+Internal job board for Techqueria

-## Contributions to this project

-### Development environment
+## Development Environment

 Flask is host in port 5000
 React is host in port 3000